François Jaupain: Official career

 Jaupain appears to have been the Valet de chambre of the exiled Jansenist canon Ernest Ruth d’Ans.
 His aunts Anne and Adrienne were also members of the Ruth d'Ans household.
 This suggests that Jaupain could make use of the network of Jansenist exiles in the Spanish Netherlands around 1700.
 This may have introduced him to the postmaster of Brussels around 1700, a certain Chaumont, who also circulated in these circles.
 Chaumont was an employee of the Thurn und Taxis family that from 1615 had the monoploy of the Kaiserliche Reichspost, the postal service of the Holy Roman Empire, but also of the Habsburg Netherlands.
 When in 1700 Philip V of Spain became the new sovereign of the Spanish Netherlands he reformed the postal system on the French model and appointed Leon Pajot as the Director-general of the Postal System in the Southern Netherlands.
-(Note: This meant that the mail was organized along the lines of the admodial system: it still was a monopoly that was given to an entrepereneur who paid a fixed sum to be allowed to operate it.)
+(Note: This meant that the mail was organized along the lines of the admodial system: it still was a monopoly that was given to an entrepreneur who paid a fixed sum to be allowed to operate it.)
 In this period Jaupain climbed up to the position of his assistant.
 Meanwhile, the War of the Spanish Succession had broken out and the Southern Netherlands had become one of its main theatres.
 Jaupain chose the side of the Anglo-Dutch allies that had invaded the country.
 When the allies conquered most of the country in 1706 after the Battle of Ramillies, they appointed Jaupain Director-general of the postal system as successor of Pajot on 20 July 1706.
 (Note: Jaupain had since 1704 sold correspondence he intercepted to the Allies.
 This probably explains why they elevated him so sudden to this position.)
 In 1707-8 he joined as a lieutenant-colonel the staff of the regiment of colonel Hartopp in the army of the duke of Marlborough, probably in charge of intelligence.

 After the Peace of Rastatt the former Spanish Netherlands became the Austrian Netherlands with Prince Eugene of Savoy as Governor-General.
 He continued Jaupain in his office of Director-General.
 (Note: This was only formalized on 4 February 1716 when the Austrian Netherlands were formally transferred to Austrian sovereignty.
 This uncertainty weakened Jaupain's negotiation position in his conflicts with the Amsterdam postmasters about long-running contracts he had concluded with them about the transport of letters to and from Spain.)
 The Austrian Emperor Charles VI even ennobled Jaupain in 1712.
 He remained in this post until on 16 June 1725 the Thurn und Taxis firm was restored in its monopoly of the mail in the Austrian Netherlands, and the son of the postmaster that he had replaced in 1706 was appointed as his successor.
 Prince Eugene then appointed him as a member of the Cour de Comptes of Flanders.

-He died on 10 June 1726 in Brussels.